loveencounterflow/guy-test/README.md

   * **`@fail: ( ref, message )`**: to record a failure that may result from 'free-form' tests

-* task functions will called in the context of the `Test` instance to make the assumption methods available as properties of `@`/`this`
+* task and probing functions will called in the context of the `Test` instance to make the assumption methods available as properties of `@`/`this`

 ## Public API